AUSTRALIAN CAPITAL TERRITORY (ACT), VICTORIA (VIC), SOUTH AUSTRALIA (SA), WESTERN AUSTRALIA (WA), TASMANIA (TAS), NORFOLK ISLAND

 Duty of Care

-Because of the dependence upon the health care practitioner for physical and mental care and wellbeing of the patient, the law has established that he/she owes the patient a "duty of care".
+Because of the dependence upon the doctor for physical and mental care and wellbeing of the patient, the law has established that he/she owes the patient a "duty of care".
 This is based on the principle that a person must take reasonable care to avoid acts or omissions which would be likely to harm any person they ought reasonably foresee as being so harmed.
-If they fail to do this, a healthcare practitioner may be liable in a civil action for negligence.
+If they fail to do this, a doctor may be liable in a civil action for negligence.

-If the healthcare practitioner's act has been so grossly negligent as to have been deliberately reckless of life and limb, it may be prosecuted by the criminal courts as criminal negligence or manslaughter.
+If the doctor’s act has been so grossly negligent as to have been deliberately reckless of life and limb, it may be prosecuted by the criminal courts as criminal negligence or manslaughter.

 Breach of Duty of Care